bobbingwide/sb-breadcrumbs-block/readme.txt

 Use the breadcrumbs block (sb/breadcrumbs-block) from the SB breadcrumbs block plugin when you need to show links to all the current posts' ancestors.

 == Changelog ==
+= 0.6.0 =
+* Changed: Block is registered using block.json apiVersion:2 #7
+* Changed: Internationalized and localized. #7
+* Tested: With WordPress 5.8.1
+* Tested: With Gutenberg 11.5.1
+* Tested: With PHP 8.0
+* Tested: With Yoast-SEO 17.2

 = 0.5.3 =
 * Changed: Updated build.

 = 0.5.2 =
 * Changed: Add support for Genesis Breadcrumbs - front end only, [github bobbingwide sb-breadcrumbs-block issues 3]

 = 0.5.1 =
 * Changed: Improved internationalization strings, [github bobbingwide sb-breadcrumbs-block issues 1]